fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 Experimental

 #### Description
-The Compressed Sparse Row or Yale format `CSR` stores the matrix index by compressing the row indeces with a counter pointer `rowptr` enabling to know the first and last non-zero colum index `col` of the given row.
+The Compressed Sparse Row or Yale format `CSR` stores the matrix structure by compressing the row indices with a counter pointer `rowptr` enabling to know the first and last non-zero column index `col` of the given row.

 ```Fortran
 type(CSR_sp) :: CSR